Coal Community Transition Fund

-The second intake for the CARES program is now open.
-Applications will be accepted from April 1 to May 31, 2017.
+The second intake for the CARES program is now closed.
+Applications for the third intake will be accepted from October 1 to November 30, 2017.

 As part of the Alberta Jobs Plan, the Alberta government has allocated $30 million over 2 years to promote long-term economic growth and prosperity in Alberta’s communities and regions through the new Community and Regional Economic Support (CARES) program.

 Funding is being distributed in a number of ways.
 For example:

 - up to $26.45 million will be made available to communities, regions, municipalities and other eligible organizations;

 - $2.2 million over 2 years will be allocated for Regional Economic Development Alliances to enhance existing initiatives;

 - $600,000 has been allocated to 4 Rural Alberta Business Centres to support 2016-17 operations; and